pklaus/pygments-markdown-highlighter/README.md

 ## Pygments highlighter for code blocks in Wordpress posts written with Markdown Syntax

-pygments-markdown-highlighter is a plugin for [WordPress][] to highlight Code blocks using the syntax highlighter [Pygments].
+pygments-markdown-highlighter is a plugin for [WordPress][] to highlight code blocks using the syntax highlighter [Pygments].
 This enables you to have code highlighting for your Markdown code blocks while writing your whole blog posts using [Markdown][].
 You can specify the language of the code block in its first line.

 ### Installation

 First install Pygments on the system.
-On a Debian/Ubuntu web server this would be:
+On a Debian/Ubuntu web server this would be the package [python-pygments](http://packages.debian.org/squeeze/python-pygments):

     ssh user@yourblog
     su